Peter Petrelli (Milo Ventimiglia)

 - It's All About Me: He mostly works under the assumption that everyone exists to benefit or serve him, including Peter.
 The most egregious is when he is completely willing to let Linderman destroy New York to help his political career.
-Given how his parents basically raised him to be a carbon copy of Them, it's understandable.
+Given how his parents basically raised him to be a carbon copy of them, it's understandable.

 - Luke, You Are My Father: He's Claire's biological father.

 - Manipulative Bastard: Again, mostly in Season 1.

 - No Party Given: Enforced to the extent that, when we see the ballot for his congressional election in Volume One, no parties are listed for any of the candidates.

-- Parental Favoritism: His parents both heap praise on him and ignore or insult Peter.
+- Parental Favoritism: His parents heap praise on him and ignore or insult Peter.
 His dad all but openly prefers him.

 - Puppy-Dog Eyes: Uses them on everyone - Peter, Heidi, Claire, even Noah in a couple of scenes.

-- Put on a Bus: Not him, but his family: his wife Heidi and his two sons disappeared and were never mentioned again after Season 2.
+- Put on a Bus: His wife Heidi and his two sons disappeared and were never mentioned again after Season 2.
 Justified since they divorced, but they're briefly glimpsed at Nathan's funeral, next to Angela and Peter.

 - Blue Oni: To Peter's red.

 - Spoiled Brat: Was this growing up and the effects are still there.
-Even in his forties, Nathan doesn't seem to understand that he can't just treat people like dirt and expect Them to love him.
+Even in his forties, Nathan doesn't seem to understand that he can't just treat people like dirt and expect them to love him.

-An "invincible" teenage cheerleader with the ability to regenerate from all injuries, meaning she essentially can't die.
+Claire is an "invincible" teenage cheerleader with the ability to regenerate from all injuries, meaning she essentially can't die.
 She's quite disturbed by her powers at first, fearing that they make her a freak.
-It doesn't help matters that her manifesting powers make her family life incredibly unstable, thanks to her dad turning out to be a Secret Agent who hunts people with powers, but is doing everything possible to hide her existence from the Company
+It doesn't help matters that her manifesting powers make her family life incredibly unstable, thanks to her adoptive father, Noah, turning out to be a Secret Agent who hunts people with powers, but is doing everything possible to hide her powers from the Company, which he works for.

-Claire Took a Level in Badass in volume three, takes an active role in the fight against the Level 5 Supervillains and later Pinehearst Industries, culminating in a showdown against arch-villain Sylar where she helps save her father and grandmother.
+Claire Took a Level in Badass in volume three, takes an active role in the fight against the Level 5 Supervillains and later Pinehearst Industries, culminating in a showdown against arch-villain, Sylar, where she helps save her father, biological mother, and grandmother.
 This continues in volume four when both Claire's fathers, Noah and Nathan, are revealed to be working for a government initiative to round up super-powered people.
 Her dads grant her a free pass to protect her from this operation but she uses it to aid the resistance against the round-up by hiding super-powered people from the government.
-In volume five, Claire attempts to live a normal life and goes to college, but ends up getting sucked into stopping Samuel's plans alongside the rest of the Heroes.
+In volume five, Claire attempts to live a normal life and go to college, but ends up getting sucked into stopping Samuel's plans alongside the rest of the Heroes.